KevinOrtizGuillen/KevinOrtizGuillen/README.md

 - 👋 Hi, I’m @KevinOrtizGuillen
 - 👀 I’m interested in working as a programmer
-- 🌱 I’m currently learning to program in Java, JavaScript and also in databases management such as maradb and sql server.
+- 🌱 I’m currently learning to program in Java, JavaScript and also in databases management such as mariadb and sql server.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in twitter @esdekevin